SichangHe/CS304_group_project/project2_report.md

 </div>

 In the provided images above, you can observe the process of converting the Mel cepstrum back to the Mel spectrum using the IDCT.
 The first image depicts the log mel spectrum of the word "seven," while the second image represents the log mel spectrum reconstructed by applying the IDCT to the Mel cepstrum.
 As you can see, the reconstructed spectrum closely resembles the original spectrum, albeit with a smoother appearance.

+## Sample number processing

+We recorded numbers zero through ten, four sample each number, and plotted the log Mel spectrum, Mel cepstrum, and IDCT-derived spectrum of each sample.
+The images are attached in `./project2_plot/`.

 ## Conclusion